adbayb/stack/stack/README.md

 ## 🚀 Usage

-This section introduces the `stack`` essentials by walking through its main commands:
+This section introduces the `stack` essentials by walking through its main commands:

-1️⃣ Create the NPM project thanks to the `stack` initializer:
+1️⃣ Create the NPM project thanks to the `@adbayb/create` initializer:

 ```bash
 # npm